angularsen/UnitsNet/README.md

 // If Length is selected, get length units for populating from/to UI selectors LengthUnit[] lengthUnits = Length.Units;

+// Perform conversion using input value and selected from/to units double inputValue; // Obtain from textbox
+LengthUnit fromUnit, toUnit; // Obtain from ListBox selections double resultValue = Length.From(inputValue, fromUnit).As(toUnit);

-// Perform conversion by using .ToString() on the selected units double centimeters = UnitConverter.ConvertByName(5, "Length", "Meter", "Centimeter"); // 500 double centimeters2 = UnitConverter.ConvertByAbbreviation(5, "Length", "m", "cm"); // 500
+// Alternatively, you can also convert using string representations of units double centimeters = UnitConverter.ConvertByName(5, "Length", "Meter", "Centimeter"); // 500 double centimeters2 = UnitConverter.ConvertByAbbreviation(5, "Length", "m", "cm"); // 500
 ```